Mait0shubhanshu/PHP-Website/README.md

 # PHP-Website
-Connect HTML to database with MySQL using PHP  , Website for college admission query
+Connect HTML To Database With MySQL Using PHP  , Website For College Admission Query